-Amazon Connect is a cloud-based contact center solution that makes it easy to set up and manage a customer contact center and provide reliable customer engagement at any scale.
+Amazon Connect is a cloud-based contact center solution that you use to set up and manage a customer contact center and provide reliable customer engagement at any scale.

-Amazon Connect provides rich metrics and real-time reporting that allow you to optimize contact routing.
-You can also resolve customer issues more efficiently by putting customers in touch with the right agents.
+Amazon Connect provides metrics and real-time reporting that enable you to optimize contact routing.
+You can also resolve customer issues more efficiently by getting customers in touch with the appropriate agents.

-There are limits to the number of Amazon Connect resources that you can create and limits to the number of requests that you can make per second.
+There are limits to the number of Amazon Connect resources that you can create.
+There are also limits to the number of requests that you can make per second.
 For more information, see Amazon Connect Service Quotas (https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html) in the Amazon Connect Administrator Guide.

-To connect programmatically to an AWS service, you use an endpoint.
+You can connect programmatically to an AWS service by using an endpoint.
 For a list of Amazon Connect endpoints, see Amazon Connect Endpoints (https://docs.aws.amazon.com/general/latest/gr/connect_region.html).